Nick-Rockford/deepdive-pwp/README.md

 # deepdive-pwp
-This is one of my final projects
+This project is for my personal web page where I will present work I have done and projects I have completed to show off to prospective businesses.